md-riaz/LedgerX/IMPLEMENTATION_SUMMARY.md

 - Built-in routing and DI
 - Excellent performance

-### 3. SQLite with FFI
+### 3. Drift with SQLite
-- Cross-platform support
+- Cross-platform support with a unified ORM
 - Offline-first capability
 - No server dependency
-- Fast performance
+- Typed queries and migrations for safety

-### 4. AES Encryption
+### 4. Password Hashing
-- Industry-standard encryption
+- SHA-256 hashing for stored credentials
-- Protects sensitive data
+- Keeps authentication data opaque
-- Balance between security and performance
+- Can be combined with platform keystores if needed

 ### 5. Repository Pattern
 - Abstracts data source